When two devices connect, they need to agree on two key things: speed and duplex mode.

 Figure 1 – Speed Capabilities

 You can see above that the cable linking the two devices is only the medium that carries the signal.
-For example, a Cat5e or Cat6 cable can support up to 1 Gbps or more.
-However, the actual link speed is determined by what the two interfaces can agree on.
+For example, a Cat5e or Cat6 cable can support up to 1 Gbps or more.But the two interfaces determine the actual link speed based on what they can agree on.

 When the devices connect, they start a process called auto-negotiation.
-Each side advertises the speeds it supports, and then they agree on the highest speed both have in common.
+Each side advertises the speeds it supports, and then they agree on the highest speed that both have in common.

 Figure 2 – Speed Agreement